Shraddha0607/DevTinder_/devTinderBackend/homework.md

 - Data sanitization => Add API validation in each field in model
 - install validator
 - explore validator library function and use validator function for password, email, url
+- never trust req.body

+- READ ABOUT BUFFER

+- Validate data in Signup API
+- Install bcrypt package
+- Create PasswoedHash using bcrypt.hash & save the use is excrupted password
+- Create login API
+- Compare passwords and throw errrors if email or password is invalid